 Protocols for Evaluating Paranormal Investigation Evidence

-Going Through Evidence
+Go Through Evidence

 Depending on how much time your team spends on an investigation, you may end up with hours of video recordings and EVPs to review.
-Another set of guidelines are needed to help team members approach this vital part of all paranormal investigations.
+Another set of guidelines is needed to help team members approach this vital part of all paranormal investigations.

 Create Team Paranormal Investigation Protocols